zerckon/SMS-Bomb/README.md

 # SMS-Bomb
 FREE!
-SMS spamming script for Termux
+SMS spamming script for Termux.
+NOTE: ITS NOT AN EXICUTABLE COMMAND ITSELF YOU NEED TO DOWNLOAD TERMUX FROM GOOGLE PLAY